 - High cholesterol

-You may feel some discomfort when the blood pressure cuffs inflate on your arm and ankle.
+The blood pressure cuffs might cause pain on the arm and leg while they inflate.
 But this discomfort is temporary and should stop when the air is released from the cuff.

-If you have severe leg pain, your doctor may recommend a different imaging test of the arteries in your legs.
+Severe leg pain might require a different imaging test of the arteries in the legs.

 How you prepare

 No special preparations are needed for an ankle-brachial index test.
-The test is painless and similar to getting your blood pressure taken in a routine visit to your doctor.
-You might want to wear loose, comfortable clothing that allows the technician performing your ankle-brachial index test to easily place a blood pressure cuff on your ankle and upper arm.
+The test is painless and similar to having blood pressure taken in a routine medical visit.
+Wear loose, comfortable clothing.
+This allows the provider doing the ankle-brachial index test to easily place a blood pressure cuff on an ankle and upper arm.

 What you can expect

 During the procedure

-Typically, you lie on a table on your back, and a technician measures your blood pressure in both arms and both ankles, using an inflatable cuff and a hand-held ultrasound device that's pressed on your skin.
-The device uses sound waves to produce images and allows your pulse to be heard in your ankle arteries after the cuff is deflated.
+Typically, you lie on a table on your back.
+A care provider measures your blood pressure in both arms and both ankles.
+This is done using an inflatable cuff and a hand-held ultrasound device that's pressed on the skin.
+The device uses sound waves to produce images and allows the pulse in the ankle arteries to be heard after the cuff is deflated.

 After the procedure

 The ankle-brachial index test should take only a few minutes.
-You don't need to follow any special precautions afterward.
-Your doctor will discuss your test result with you.
+No special precautions are needed afterward.
+Your health care provider will discuss your test result with you.

-Based on the number your doctor calculates, your ankle-brachial index may show you have:
+Based on the number calculated, your ankle-brachial index may show you have:

 - No blockage (1.0 to 1.4).
 An ankle-brachial index number in this range suggests that you probably don't have PAD.
-But if you have symptoms of PAD, your doctor might perform an exercise ankle-brachial index test.
+But if you have symptoms of PAD, you might have an exercise ankle-brachial index test.